 In some circumstances, lenders will accept tenants who have been at the same address for many years and who have an excellent credit history.

 Once your guarantor has agreed to their role, we’ll process your application just like any other.
 There are no upfront fees or deposits needed for guarantor car finance; the loan is paid straight into your bank account, allowing you to buy a new or used car of your choice.

 Better yet, a guarantor loan should take no longer to secure with us than a regular loan.
-Speed is of the essence here at Car Finance Plus, and through our streamlined online application process, all you and your guarantor need to do is simply complete the relevant forms.
+Speed is of the essence here at Carplus, and through our streamlined online application process, all you and your guarantor need to do is simply complete the relevant forms.
 We should have a financing option with you within 24 hours.